csound/csound-vscode-plugin/README.md

 None.

 ## Release Notes

+## Next

+* Updated README for information on using --port=10000 flag for live coding

 ## 0.5.0
 * Can now play from ORC/SCO pair, associating to the file from the currently-active editor window a file contained in the same folder with the same name but opposite extension.